MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Submandibular gland management.
 In some patients, prominent submandibular glands contribute to fullness beneath the jawline.
 Skin tightening or platysma work alone will not change this.
 Where appropriate, careful gland reduction can improve jawline definition in selected cases.

 Digastric muscle contouring.
-Deep central neck fullness in some patients comes not from fat but from prominent digastric muscles beneath the platysma.
+Deep central neck fullness sometimes comes not from fat but from prominent digastric muscles beneath the platysma.
 Contouring these directly produces cervicomental definition that superficial techniques leave unchanged.

 3D platysmaplasty.
 Traditional platysma plication sutures the muscle without dividing it, and band recurrence is a known consequence.
 The 3D Z-platysmaplasty technique divides the platysma horizontally, addressing cranial and caudal segments independently and suspending them to stable structures.
 The result is more durable than standard plication.